isomerpages/ura-lkywcp/resources/features/_posts/2019-04-17-fire-and-flood.md

 Cities like Buenos Aires are increasingly turning to such AI systems to combat the rise in extreme weather and natural disasters.
 In the past 20 years, such disasters have inflicted an economic toll of US$2.2 trillion, far more than the US$895 billion in the preceding 20 years, killed 1.3 million people, and displaced and injured another 4.4 billion people, according to the [United Nations Office for Disaster Risk Reduction](https://public.wmo.int/en/media/news/new-report-highlights-economic-cost-of-disasters).

 While cities have been investing in climate-resilient infrastructure and other measures for many years, increasingly sophisticated and powerful AI programmes can help them to refine their defences, look at different types of data simultaneously to improve disaster risk predictions and enable earlier warnings, and even increase the speed and efficiency of response and rescue operations.
 The following are some examples from around the world.

-> “Increasingly sophisticated and powerful AI programmes can help cities to refine their defences, look at different types of data simultaneously to improve disaster risk predictions and enable earlier warnings, and even increase the speed and efficiency of response and rescue operations.”

 #### **Smarter brains for stronger defences**